kathrynthomashastings/olympus/README.md

 # Olympus

-"Progress lies not in enhancing what is, but in advancing toward what will be."
+"Progress lies not in enhancing what is, but in advancing toward what will be." _Kahlil Gibran_
-KAHLIL GIBRAN